-The young Mohican cast a quick glance at his father, but instantly recovering his quiet and reserved mien, he continued silent.
+The young Mohican cast a glance at his father, but maintaining his quiet and reserved mien, he continued silent.
 Chingachgook had caught the look, and motioning with his hand, he bade him speak.
 The moment this permission was accorded, the countenance of Uncas changed from its grave composure to a gleam of intelligence and joy.
-Bounding forward like a deer, he sprang up the side of a little acclivity, a few rods in advance, and stood exultingly over a spot of fresh earth, that looked as though it had been recently upturned by the passage of some heavy animal.
+Bounding forward like a deer, he sprang up the side of a little acclivity, a few rods in advance, and stood, exultingly, over a spot of fresh earth, that looked as though it had been recently upturned by the passage of some heavy animal.
 The eyes of the whole party followed the unexpected movement, and read their success in the air of triumph that the youth assumed.

-"'Tis the trail!" exclaimed the scout, advancing to the spot; "the lad is quick of sight and keen of wit, for his years."
+"'Tis the trail," exclaimed the scout, advancing to the spot; "the lad is quick of sight and keen of wit for his years."

-"'Tis extraordinary that he should have withheld his knowledge so long," muttered Duncan, at his elbow.
+"'Tis extraordinary that he should have withheld his

+knowledge so long," muttered Duncan, at his elbow.

-"It would have been more wonderful had he spoken without a bidding!
-No, no; your young white, who gathers his learning from books, and can measure what he knows by the page, may conceit that his knowledge, like his legs, outruns that of his father; but where experience is the master, the scholar is made to know the value of years, and respects them accordingly."
+"It would have been more wonderful had he spoken without a bidding.
+No, no; your young white, who gathers his learning from books and can measure what he knows by the page, may conceit that his knowledge, like his legs, outruns that of his father; but where experience is the master, the scholar is made to know the value of years, and respects them accordingly."

-"See!" said Uncas, pointing north and south, at the evident marks of the broad trail on either side of him; the dark hair has gone towards the frost."
+"See!" said Uncas, pointing north and south, at the evident marks of the broad trail on either side of him; "the dark-hair has gone towards the frost."

-"Hound never ran on a more beautiful scent,"-responded the scout, dashing forward at once on the indicated route; "we are favoured, greatly favoured, and can follow with high noses.
-Ay, here are both your waddling beasts; this Huron travels like a white general!
+"Hound never ran on a more beautiful scent," responded the scout, dashing forward, at once, on the indicated route; "we are favored, greatly favored, and can follow with high noses.
+Ay, here are both your waddling beasts; this Huron travels like a white general.
 The fellow is stricken with a judgment, and is mad!
-Ifook sharp for wheels, Sagamore," he continued, looking back and laughing, in his newly awakened satisfaction; "we shall soon have the fool journeying in a coach, and that with three of the best pair of eyes on the borders in his rear."
+Look sharp for wheels, Sagamore," he continued, looking back, and laughing in his newly awakened satisfaction; "we shall have the fool journeying in a coach, and that with three of the best pair of eyes on the borders, in his rear."

-The spirits of the scout, and the astonishing success of the chase, in which a circuitous distance of more than forty miles had been passed, did not fail to impart a, portion of hope to the whole party.
+The spirits of the scout, and the astonishing success of the chase, in which a circuitous distance of more than forty miles had been passed, did not fail to impart a portion of hope to the whole party.
 Their advance was rapid; and made with as much confidence as a traveller would proceed along a wide highway.
-If a rock, or a rivulet, or a bit of earth harder than common, severed the links of the clue they followed, the true eye of the scout recovered them at a distance, and seldom rendered the delay of a single moment necessary.
-Their progress was much facilitated by the certainty that Magua had found it necessary to journey through the valleys;
+If a rock, or a rivulet, or a bit of earth harder than common, severed the links of the clue they followed, the true eve of the scout recovered them at a distance, and seldom rendered the delay of a single moment necessary.
+Their progress was much facilitated by the certainty that Magua had found it necessary to journey through the valleys; a circumstance which rendered the general direction of the route sure.
+Nor had the Huron entirely neglected the arts uniformly practised by the native when retiring in front of an enemy.
+False trails, and sudden turnings, were frequent, wherever a brook, or the formation of the ground, rendered them feasible; but his pursuers were rarely deceived, and never failed to detect their error, before they had lost either time or distance on the deceptive track.